ArcelorMittal beats profit expectations after lockdown low

 ArcelorMittal also hit its US$7 billion net debt target at the end of the quarter, the lowest level since ArcelorMittal's creation in 2006 and a point at which the company can start returning cash to shareholders.

-The company is poised to sell its U.S. assets in a cash and shares deal with Cleveland-Cliffs Inc for US$1.4 billion in a deal that has allowed it to launch a US$500 million share buyback.
+The company is poised to sell its US assets in a cash and shares deal with Cleveland-Cliffs for US$1.4 billion in a deal that has allowed it to launch a US$500 million share buyback.